EMDR (Eye Movement Desensitization & Reprocessing)

 A powerful method of psychotherapy

-EMDR is a complex approach to psychotherapy that combines features of experiential, cognitive, psychodynamic, behavioral and relational therapies.
+EMDR is a complex psycho-therapeutic technique that combines features of experiential, cognitive, psychodynamic, behavioral and relational therapies.
 It uses a form of bilateral stimulation (eye movements or auditory or kinesthetic stimulation) to work with your natural healing capacity.
 EMDR is used within a comprehensive treatment program provided by a licensed and trained clinician who is experienced in working with your issue or concern.
 EMDR is not related to hypnosis.

 There are different theories as to how EMDR works.
 One theory suggests that it is the creation of a dual focus (memory and bilateral stimulation) that is the healing agent.
 EMDR appears to assist your brain in appropriately ‘digesting’ and learning from your life experience.